 developmentally vulnerable: Children who scored in the lowest 10 per cent on one or more of the 5 domains of the Australian Early Development Census.
 The domains are physical health and wellbeing, social competence, emotional maturity, language and cognition skills, and communication skills and general knowledge.

-diabetes (diabetes mellitus): A chronic condition where the body cannot properly use its main energy source—the sugar glucose.
-This is due to a relative or absolute deficiency in insulin, a hormone produced by the pancreas that helps glucose enter the body’s cells from the bloodstream and be processed by them.
-Diabetes is marked by an abnormal build-up of glucose in the blood; it can have serious short- and long-term effects.
-For the three main types of diabetes, see type 1 diabetes, type 2 diabetes and gestational diabetes.
+diabetes (diabetes mellitus): A chronic condition in which the body cannot properly use its main energy source, the sugar glucose.
+This is due to a relative or absolute deficiency in insulin, a hormone that is produced by the pancreas and helps glucose enter the body's cells from the bloodstream and then be processed by them.
+Diabetes is marked by an abnormal build-up of glucose in the blood, and it can have serious short- and long-term effects.
+For the three main types of diabetes see type 1 diabetes, type 2 diabetes and gestational diabetes.

 diagnostic imaging: The production of diagnostic images; for example, computed tomography, magnetic resonance imaging, X-rays, ultrasound and nuclear medicine scans.

 dialysis: An artificial method of removing waste substances from the blood and regulating levels of circulating chemicals – functions usually performed by the kidneys.